Creating custom themes

 }

-In addition to the tokens in the theme definition, we also automatically generate dynamic token values.
-You can find more about them in the Design Tokens section.
+In addition to the tokens you define in your theme, Reshaped also generates dynamic token values automatically.
+You can learn more about them in the Design Tokens section.

 Format: